holydrug/random-digits-service/README.md

     It uses ConcurrentHashMap to get rid of billion possibilities of launch of task

+    After connection
-    After connection you will create message based on auto() method and return needed digits automatically
+    You will create message based on auto() method and return needed digits automatically

 ### Web Socket Config ###